ug2146/NesT_HPML/README.md

 ## Commands

-The simplest way to set configuration would be to update the `default.yaml` present in the `configs` directory.
+The simplest way (and convenient) to set configuration would be to update the `default.yaml` present in the `configs` directory.
 Each configuration would be automatically saved inside the `experiments/{run_name}` folder along with the **model weights**.

 The command to run is
 `python main.py`